p-coughlan/coughlans_restaurant/README.md

 ## Acknowledgements

-I would like to extend my sincere thanks to everyone who supported me throughout this project:
+I would like to extend my sincere thanks to:

 - **My Tutor at WAES, Komal Karir:** For excellent tutorage, invaluable guidance and encouragement.
 - **My Code Institite Mentor, Spencer Barribal:** For your insights and support.